bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/web-service-call-activity.rst

    Maps the result returned by the Web Service Call back to any process data or executes code on it.
 The result is provided as ``wsResponse`` variable.

-Error handling
-   -  **On Error**: Choose the Error Code to throw if the web service call fails with an exception.
-Pick '*>> Ignore Exception*' to continue the process execution even though the web service call failed with an exception.

-.. include:: _tab-data-cache.rst

 .. _process-element-web-service-call-activity-tester: